Ho Chi Minh: Death

 With the outcome of the Vietnam war still in question, Hồ Chí Minh died of heart failure at his home in Hanoi at 9:47 on the morning of 2 September 1969; he was 79 years old.
-His embalmed body is currently on display in a mausoleum in Ba Đình Square in Hanoi despite his will which stated that he wanted to be cremated.
+His embalmed body is currently on display in the President Ho Chi Minh Mausoleum in Ba Đình Square in Hanoi, despite his will which stated that he wanted to be cremated.

-The North Vietnamese government originally announced Hồ's death on 3 September.
+Due to the sensitivity of 2 September being Independence Day, the North Vietnamese government originally delayed announcing Hồ's death until 3 September.
 A week of mourning for his death was decreed nationwide in North Vietnam from 4 to 11 September 1969.
 His funeral was attended by about 250,000 people and 5,000 official guests, which included many international mourners.

 Representatives from 40 countries and regions were also presented.
-During the mourning period, North Vietnam received more than 22,000 condolences letters from 20 organizations and 110 countries across the world, such as France, Ethiopia, Yugoslavia, Cuba, Zambia, China, the USSR and many others, mostly Socialist countries.
+During the mourning period, North Vietnam received more than 22,000 condolences letters from 20 organizations and 110 countries across the world, such as France, Ethiopia, Yugoslavia, Cuba, Zambia, China, the Soviet Union and many others, mostly socialist countries.

 He was not initially replaced as president; instead, a "collective leadership" composed of several ministers and military leaders took over, known as the Politburo.
 During North Vietnam's final campaign in 1975, a famous song written by composer Huy Thuc was often sung by PAVN soldiers: "Bác vẫn cùng chúng cháu hành quân" ("You are still marching with us, Uncle Hồ").

 During the Fall of Saigon on 30 April 1975, several PAVN tanks displayed a poster with those same words on it.
 The day after the battle ended, on 1 May, veteran Australian journalist Denis Warner reported that "When the North Vietnamese marched into Saigon yesterday, they were led by a man who wasn't there".